nathanss/nathan-personalsite/content/projects.md

 ## WooCommerce's new product editor (Nov 2022 - Nov 2023)

-Responsible for creating a new version of the product editor for WooCommerce as a Single Page Application using React and TypeScript.
+Full-Stack Developer (React/PHP) responsible for creating a new version of the product editor for WooCommerce as a Single Page Application using React and TypeScript.

 * Redesigned the existing front-end with extensibility in mind in order to appeal to third-party plugin developers
 * Implemented UI and UX enhancements to the existing WooCommerce classic product editor while contributing to the development of the new one in parallel